CameronPrior/arista-clab-helper/README.md

 Assuming everything has gone well you will be presented with a menu giving you the option to Deploy, Destroy, Inspect or Quit.
 From here everything is pretty self explanatory.

+The script will ask you what type of lab you would like to deploy, then it will gather various information for said lab.
+If you select to deploy a lab with Hosts attached, it will ask what image you would like to use for the hosts.
+If this image does not exist, it will use docker to download the image.

 # Topologies
 The following topologies are included: